pydoit/doit/doc/cmd_other.rst

 target files.
 If there is a folder as a target it will be removed if the folder is empty, otherwise it will display a warning message.

-The *clean* attribute can be a list of actions, again, an action could be a string with a shell command or a tuple with a python callable.
+The *clean* attribute can be a list of actions.
+An action could be a string with a shell command or a tuple with a python callable.

 If you want to clean the targets and add some custom clean actions,